Bill/Bill.github.io/_posts/2017-05-25-these-are-not-the-k-combinators-you-are-looking-for.markdown

 ## Summary

-Ruby on Rails' `Object#returning` and Clojure's `doto` are useful for clearly delineating code whose only purpose is to introduce side-effects on or about some target object.
+Ruby on Rails' `Object#returning`, Ruby 1.9's `Object#tap`, and Clojure's `doto` are useful for clearly delineating code whose only purpose is to introduce side-effects on or about some target object.
 Examples include:

-* debug logging
+* tracing for debugging
 * multi-step object initialization through setters

 These are higher-order functions in that they each take a functional argument (or in `doto`'s case, one or more).
-Neither, however, in general, produces a function.
+None of them, however, in general, produces a function.

 The K combinator, as exemplified by Haskell's `const` and Clojure's `constantly`, is useful in cases where you need to succinctly construct a function that, irrespective of its argument(s), always returns the same value.
 A K combinator is a higher-order function that _produces_ a function.

-`Object#returning` and `doto` are not K combinators. `const` and `constantly` are.
+`Object#returning`, `Object#tap`, and `doto` are not K combinators. `const` and `constantly` are.
 These are two useful, but distinct, concepts.

+## Footnotes

+<a name="[1]">[1]</a> Whereas `returning` yields its first parameter to the
+block, `tap` yields `self` and so it only needs a block parameter.